Efficient Quantum State Preparation with Bucket Brigade QRAM: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work showed that quantum algorithms can operate under the assumption of negligible data loading costs when employing the physical QRAM model of BBQRAM.
+This work showed that quantum algorithms can operate under the assumption of negligible data loading costs when employing the hardware QRAM model of BBQRAM.
 In particular, we explored the challenge of providing an efficient state preparation procedure that is aware of the underlying QRAM architecture.
-We demonstrated that a matrix $A \in \mathbb{R}^{M\times N}$ can be encoded in $\mathcal{O}(\log_2^2(MN))$ time and using $\Theta(\log_2(MN))$ qubits, with constant ancillary resources.
+We demonstrated that a matrix $A \in \mathbb{R}^{M\times N}$ can be encoded in $\mathcal{O}(\log_2^2(MN))$ time and using $\Theta(\log_2(MN))$ qubits, {with constant working resources and $\mathcal{O}(MN)$ memory cells within BBQRAM}.
 Specifically, we designed a memory layout that maps segment tree nodes to BBQRAM memory cells while preserving the tree's hierarchical structure and enabling data retrieval in logarithmic time.
 Then, we defined a set of quantum primitives for retrieving precomputed amplitudes and sign bits in superposition.
 These primitives enable the algorithm to orchestrate data access patterns that exploit both the hierarchical organization of the segment tree and the parallelism inherent in quantum memory; which is essential for an efficient amplitude encoding algorithm.
 This framework sets forth a new paradigm for designing quantum algorithms that are \emph{architecture-aware} from the ground up.
 Our explicit $\mathcal{O}(\log^2(MN))$ time bound sharpens previous results and provides implementers with concrete guidance for resource planning.

 Several areas for improvement are possible future research directions.
 First, the framework can be extended to handle complex matrices by incorporating the phase information in the segment tree and adapting the state preparation procedure accordingly.
-Second, specialized memory layouts for sparse matrices could be explored to store only non-zero elements, potentially reducing memory requirements.
-Third, exploring alternatives that do not require the $U_{2CR}$ unitary operation, which, despite its constant cost under fixed precision, may be replaced by more efficient constructions.
-Finally, adaptive precision schemes that dynamically adjust bit width based on algorithmic requirements, rather than using fixed precision for all values, could further optimize performance.
+Second, specialized memory layouts for sparse matrices could be explored to store only non-zero elements, potentially reducing memory requirements. {Third, exploring alternatives that do not require the $U_{2CR}$ unitary is a valuable direction.
+Indeed, despite its theoretical $\tilde{O}(1)$ cost under fixed precision, the underlying fast-arithmetic circuits can lead to non-negligible overhead in practical implementations.} Finally, adaptive precision schemes that dynamically adjust bit width based on algorithmic requirements, rather than using fixed precision for all values, could further optimize performance.